bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Let\'s pop back up to the top.
+Let&apos;s pop back up to the top.
 What is pickImage going to do?
-Well, pickImage, I\'m going to scroll just a little bit more here.
+Well, pickImage, I&apos;m going to scroll just a little bit more here.
 PickImage is going to go to this image element right here, the one with the id of **header_img** and it is going to update the source to a somewhat random image.